Decawave/mynewt-dw1000-apps/apps/ota_uwb_master/README.md

 After this, the uploaded image becomes active and will be running in primary slot.
 ### Confirming the image
 ```
-img_set_state confirm 0x4321 (Slave node address)
+img_set_state confirm 0x1234 (Slave node address)
 ```
-After this, restart minicom for the logs.
-Then check for image status in the devices, see
-## check for image status
+Should get some logs like this

 ```
 Slot = 0
 Version = 1.0.0